arduino/docs-content/content/learn/03.programming/10.audio/audio.md

 ## Basics

-Most times a piezo buzzer is used to produce sounds with an arduino.
-When voltage is applied to a piezoeletric ceramic material it causes it to vibrate rapidly, resulting in the generation of sound waves.
+Most times a piezo buzzer is used to produce sounds with an Arduino.
+When voltage is applied to a piezoelectric ceramic material it causes it to vibrate rapidly, resulting in the generation of sound waves.
 Every wave has an associated property called frequency which measures how many cycles happen every second.
 This unit of cycles is called Hertz (Hz).
-E.g. A middle C on the piano has a frequency of 262 Hz which means that the air oscillates back and forth 262 times every second.
+E.g., A middle C on the piano has a frequency of 262 Hz which means that the air oscillates back and forth 262 times every second.

 Another property of a wave is its period, which equals to one divided by the frequency, measuring the length and time of the wave.
-So for that middle C on the piano the cycle repeats every 3.8 milliseconds.
-While a normal pure tone is a sine wave, it is much easier to create a square wave using an arduino by turning the pin on, waiting for a certain amount of time, then turning the pin off and waiting again.
+So, for that middle C on the piano the cycle repeats every 3.8 milliseconds.
+While a normal pure tone is a sine wave, it is much easier to create a square wave using an Arduino by turning the pin on, waiting for a certain amount of time, then turning the pin off and waiting again.

 ## Freqout